LLM Observability

 Obfuscation Configuration

-See Obfuscation Configuration for full details on obfuscation in groundcover.
+See Sensitive data obfuscation for full details on obfuscation in groundcover.

 By default groundcover does not obfuscate LLM payloads.